 One of the most popular and accessible ways to get started is through the Amazon Affiliate Program.
 People already know and trust shopping from Amazon, and you’ll have a massive range of products to select from.

 Just be sure only to choose products that you can stand behind and that will serve your audience well, and be sure to always be upfront that a link you promote is an affiliate link.

 Ultimately, to be successful with this, you’ll need to put time into building an audience who trusts that you’ll always steer them in the right direction and then follow through on that.

 To optimize your passive income efforts with affiliate marketing, make sure to take advantage of the best tools at your disposal.
 To help you out, I go over all the awesome affiliate marketing tools you need to know here.

-Starting a YouTube channel is a great option for making passive income online; it’s easy and free to get started with, and if you play their algorithm right, you can get your videos in front of their massive audience of 2 billion people.
+Starting a YouTube channel is a great option for making passive income online; it’s free to get started and if you create videos that people want to watch, you can generate revenue from ads, sponsorships, and even promoting your own products.

 If you have a keen eye for design and current trends and know how to use design software, selling print-on-demand designs could be a great option to create passive income.